Perinatal Emotional Health

 There is an increased risk of your children developing psychiatric disturbances.

-You are not a bad mom.
 I am here to help and support you.

 I am Perinatal Mental Health Certified and these are only a few of the issues that are unique to the postpartum time period.
 Through our work together, you will feel more in control of your thoughts, less anxious, and more confident in putting yourself and your family first.